OPoleshchuk/SpecMATscint/README.md

 <img src="https://cloud.githubusercontent.com/assets/17125100/17013239/717b2170-4f1d-11e6-9bf0-72d171279fa0.png" align="right">

 SpecMATscint is a GEANT4 simulation of a scintillator array for the SpecMAT detector.
-This simulation is used to estimate gamma ray detection efficiency of the setup for different array shapes, dimensions and materials of the crystals.
-It generates a ROOT file as an output containing energy spectra obtained with each crystal in the array as well as a summed energy spectrum.
-To bring this model a bit closer to the real conditions crystals have been wrapped in a reflecting material and stored in an aluminum housing.
+This simulation is used to estimate gamma ray detection efficiency of the setup for different detector shapes and for different dimensions and materials of the crystals.
+As an output, it generates a ROOT file which contains energy spectra obtained from each crystal in the array as well as a summed energy spectrum.
+To bring this model a bit closer to the real conditions crystals in the simulation have been wrapped in a reflecting material and stored in an aluminum housing.

 ## How to Build and Run